Authors & Publishers FAQ

 No, this could place too heavy a load on our servers and for many books would be unnecessary.However, we have provided a handy button on your book's 'Edit' form, so all you need do is visit the site and click this button.
 This will relaunch the automated process that checks all English-speaking markets for new reviews and will update the database if the combined total has increased.

-What are BookBuzzr ID, Bookbzz ID, and YouTube Trailer ID?
+What is the BookBuzzr ID and YouTube Trailer ID?

-BookBuzzr.com and BookBzz.com are book websites that both provide book flipper widgets that we can use to provide the "Read Excerpt" feature that you'll find on some of the book profiles on this site.
+BookBuzzr.com is a book website that both provides a book flipper widget that we can use to provide the "Read Excerpt" feature that you'll find on some of the book profiles on this site.
 For more details see the next FAQ here.

 Your YouTube Trailer ID is a string of (usually 11) characters which you can find in the URL or embed code of any YouTube video.
 For more details see here.